 Shocked and saddened, she waited tensely for further news at the local hangout.
 This was the first time anyone close to her had been seriously hurt.
 Impatient, she called the hospital herself, pretending to be a relative.

-“We’re so sorry, but he passed away this morning”
+“We’re so sorry.
+He passed away this morning.”

 The world ground to a screeching halt and her heart dropped into the pit of her stomach.
 She stood, riveted to the floor for what seemed like hours.
 Was this real?
 She had watched him drive by the other day and thought how great he looked behind the wheel of that car.
 Now, he and the car were both gone!

 What if they had still been going out together?
 She could have been in the car that night and also killed!
 Or, he probably wouldn’t have had that much to drink.
 He only did that when he was with his buddies.